o1-labs/proof-systems/book/src/rfcs/keccak.md

 (meaning that honest instances always satisfy the constraints).
 It is left to be proven that the proposal is sound.
 In this section, we will give a proof that as soon as we perform the range checks on the excess and shifted parts of the input, only one possible assignment satisfies the constraints.
-Meaning, that there is no dishonest instance that can make the constraints pass.
+This means that there is no dishonest instance that can make the constraints pass.
 We will also give an example where one could find wrong rotation witnesses that would satisfy the constraints if we did not check the range.